 They give you clear guidelines to follow which makes it easier for you as a writer when you know exactly what their expectations are.

-There’s a wide variety of writing work available with this one: from writing Tweets to blog content, product reviews to Facebook posts.
+There's a wide variety of writing work available with this one: from writing Tweets and Facebook posts to blog content and product reviews.

-They also process payments every Tuesdays and Friday which is handy.
+They also process payments every Tuesday and Friday which is handy.

 Crowd Content has a ton of writers all from the UK, US, Canada and Australia and they hold their writers to a high standard, which shows in the quality of writing.